 Pandemic Coping – What the Study Means

 These are interesting findings to say the least.
-While people were engaging in eating behaviors that were seen by researchers as significantly less healthy overall, they also tended to deal with a lower level of exercise addiction despite exercising more every week.
+While people were engaging in eating behaviors that were seen by researchers as significantly less healthy overall, they also tended to deal with a lower level of compulsive exercise despite exercising more every week.
 That said, it’s clear that pandemic coping includes challenges associated with eating as people are or were locked down and more isolated in nature.

 This goes back to our original discussion point, in that when our lives are suddenly turned upside-down, we encounter a lot of stress.
 Stress leads to coping behaviors, and one of the most common involves the way in which we eat.
 Some of us will take to enjoying comfort foods and wind up consuming too many calories and unhealthy foods for our systems to handle, while others find themselves on the other end of the spectrum.

 We all obviously hope that there are no more worldwide lockdowns at any point in our collective future, but these types of findings could prove to be quite helpful if such an event should arise again.
 That’s because this has been the first opportunity for researchers to collect this type of data in a real-world setting instead of with artificial variables in place in accordance with a study.

 How SoCal Empowered Can Help

 While pandemic coping that’s led to eating disorders is a troubling thing to contemplate in terms of potential numbers, we should all take a step back and realize that this is already a prevalent problem in the United States.
 According to the National Association of Anorexia Nervosa and Associated Disorders, nearly 30 million Americans, or almost 10 percent of the population, will encounter some sort of eating disorder during their lifetimes.